WELCOME TO Lafayette Elementary!

 Do I bring my child with me to Back to School Night (BTSN)?

 Do I need to reserve a spot for my child in the before/after school care program, CATS?

 Yes.
-CATS is an independently run program at LES.
+CATS is an independently run program on our campus.
 Their program provides a warm, nurturing, creative and stimulating environment for each child.
 They provide a quality enrichment program, which includes creative art, sports, drama, cooking, cultural awareness and field trips into our community during summer camp.
 The teachers plan the activities according to age and skill levels and can be used before or after school.

 Last Updated: July 22, 2020